mauricioaraujj/Cacao--Scientific-Reports/README.md

 ## 📘 Overview

-This repository contains the scripts, datasets, and figures related to the scientific article:
+This repository contains the dataset related to the scientific article:

 **"Multi‑trait selection for nutritional and physiological quality of cacao genotypes in irrigated and non‑irrigated environments"**